Reaping the Harvest Following Massive Christian Rally for Egyptian Christians

 The answer is a resounding YES!
 Early reports show that thousands of lives were touched.
 Estimates suggest that 45,000 people attended and 25,000 people gave their lives to Christ, though only the Spirit knows the exact number.
 Eight thousand people indicated a desire for follow-up from the church.
 Millions more viewed the rally on satellite channels over six hours each day in North America, Australia and the Middle East.
 One thousand children participated in a special program.
-Thousands attended simultaneous rallies in Assiut and in the Coptic Orthodox Cave Church, located in Cairo’s trash dump.
+Thousands attended simultaneous rallies in Assiut and in the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Orthodox Cave Church, located in Cairo’s trash dump.
 The numbers are phenomenal; the spiritual harvest, astounding.

 Most of the attendees were from the Coptic Orthodox church, and a Coptic Orthodox priest was the main speaker for one night of the meeting.
 It is completely unprecedented for an Orthodox priest to preach from an evangelical pulpit to such a huge crowd.